 If you click the Undo button again, you'll step back one more step.

-IF you decided you do want the changes afterall, you can click the Redo button, next to the Undo button.
+If you decide that you do want the changes after all, you can click the Redo button, next to the Undo button.
 Each time you click Redo, Excel brings back another change.

 Both Undo and Redo have keyboard shortcuts that are worth remembering.
 Control Z for Undo and Control Y for Redo.
 Using these shortcuts, we can Undo and Redo the same changes again.

 Excel actually keeps track of your last 100 actions, and monitors most things you do in a worksheet, including edits, formatting, copy and paste, inserts, and more.
 Excel also labels each change with a simple description.

 Let's make some more changes to see how this works.

 As before, we can step backwards and forwards through the changes.
 Note that when we hover over the undo and redo buttons, we get a short description of each change.

 What's more, if you click the arrow next to the undo and redo buttons, you'll see a list of all changes that have been tracked.
 You can use this menu to step backwards and forwards through more than one action at a time.

 For example, we can easily undo the last 10 actions.